sem-onyalo/dnn-training-aws-terraform/README.md

-# AWS Terraform for Deep Neural Network Training
+# AWS Terraform for GAN Deep Learning Training

 This code is designed to launch an EC2 instance, clone another training repository on that instance and train a DNN model.